saijahnavi165/CallTaxiBooking/README.md

 # CallTaxiBooking
 Created using Java in VisualCode Editor
+Every line of code explained accordingly in the code.

 A call taxi operator has a fleet of "n" cars.
 For simplicity take the count as 5 but the program should work for any number of Taxis.
 (Let their names be identified as Taxi-1, Taxi-2 ....